 |Smartphones||Apple and Samsung||45|

 Tips and Tricks from Growth Hacking Specialists

-NPS surveys are often mixed up with Customer Satisfaction surveys.
+NPS surveys are often mixed up with Customer Satisfaction Surveys.
 It’s important to differentiate these two types of research because they actually measure different notions.
-Even the most eager evangelists of your company may not be completely satisfied with your products and may provide valuable feedback on how to improve them.
+Even the most eager evangelists for your company may not be completely satisfied with your products and may provide valuable feedback on how to improve them.

 When conducting NPS surveys, use additional open-ended questions and ask your respondents about the reasons for giving this or that score.

 The question you can ask your Promoters is:

 ‘That’s great to hear.
 Can you tell us why you gave this score?’

 And you may address your Detractors in the following way: